 Alimentation Couche-Tard in its acquisition of Holiday Station stores.

 Family Dollar in the $9.3 billion sale of the company to Dollar Tree.

 Deutsche Telekom on tax aspects of T-Mobile USA’s acquisition of MetroPCS.

-- Panelist at PLI’s Spin Offs 2017 (New York), “Recent Developments in Spin-Offs” with Matthew P. Salerno
+- Panelist at PLI’s Spin-offs 2018 (New York), “Variations on the Spin-off” with Matthew P. Salerno

 - Panelist on The Conference Board Governance Watch Webcast: “Implications of Trapped Offshore Cash,” June 18, 2015, with Wayne Carnall, James A. Duncan and Sandra L. Flow

 - Panelist at American Conference Institute’s Forum on M&A and Strategic Alliances in the Life Sciences Industries, “Inversions: Shifting Strategies in Global M&A in Response to Recent Tax Code Changes,” April 28, 2015, with Derek Devgun and Matthew P. Salerno